bluz71/bluz71.github.io/_posts/2018-06-12-digital-privacy-tips.md

 > nothing to hide is no different than saying you don't care about free speech
 > because you have nothing to say

-Hopefully after reading this post you now have more knowledge to increase your digital privacy.
+Hopefully after reading this post you now have the knowledge to increase your digital privacy.